-Aaron O’Brien represents people whose cash, cars, boats, and other property has been seized by the government, also known as Civil Asset Forfeiture.
+Aaron O’Brien has experience representing people whose cash, cars, boats, and other property has been seized by the government, also known as Civil Asset Forfeiture.

-You might be surprised to know your property can be seized even if you are not convicted of a crime or even accused of a crime under the Florida Contraband Act.
+You might be surprised to know that the government can take your property, even if you are not convicted of a crime or even accused of a crime under the Florida Contraband Act.

 You’ll then be embroiled in litigation trying to get it back.